isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-08-18-post-Javan Spinach.md

 <section>
 	<h4>Environmental needs:</h4>
 	<img title="Javan spinach plant.
 Photo by Jacqueline Chua." src="/images/Plants/javanspinach%20(1)_jacquelinechua.jpg">
-	<p>This plant needs about 4-8 hours of direct sunlight.
-Plants do best in moist, well-drained soil at least 10cm deep, making them suitable for container gardening.
-These plants are vulnerable to root rot, so ensure that your pots drain well, and that your soil has plenty of organic matter to let the roots breathe.
-Keep your plants cool with mulch and plenty of water to encourage growth.</p>
+	<p>This plant needs <a href="/page-index/horticulture-techniques/gauging-light/">about 4-8 hours of direct sunlight</a>.
+Plants do best in <a href="/page-index/horticulture-techniques/soil/">moist, well-drained soil</a> at least 10cm deep, making them suitable for <a href="/page-index/horticulture-techniques/planting-in-containers/">container gardening</a>.
+These plants are vulnerable to <a href="/page-index/plant-problems/root-rot/">root rot</a>, so ensure that your pots drain well, and that your soil has plenty of <a href="/page-index/horticulture-techniques/soil-amendments/">organic matter</a> to let the roots breathe.
+Keep your plants cool with <a href="/page-index/horticulture-techniques/mulching/">mulch</a> and plenty of water to encourage growth.</p>
 	<br>
 </section>